-In order to incorporate these facilities, this plan proposes altering the current zoning of the Shadle District Center to allow assisted living within the shopping center.
-Assisted living facilities will be incorporated into the mixed use design of specific new developments, so most likely these facilities will reside on the upper floors of structure with retail or shopping along the street level floor.
+Senior housing will be incorporated into the mixed use design of specific new developments, so most likely these facilities will reside on the upper floors of a structure with retail or shopping along the street level floor.

-In addition to being able to locate within the Shadle Area, residents of the assisted and senior housing facilities will be within close proximity to the large range of shops and services in the Shadle District Center.
+In addition to being able to locate within the Shadle area, residents of the senior housing facilities will be within close proximity to the large range of shops and services in the Shadle District Center.